zeekus/textfiles/pschism_build_document_with_spack.md

 ### Step 12: Pre-preperation- test MPI on the system.
 ---
- - pschism uses/requires mpi, we should test this first.
+ - pschism uses/requires mpi, we should test this is working first.
  - If Mpi works, this is a good indication MPI should work for pchism.

- - create a simple mpi test
+  1. create a simple mpi test
+  2. load the mpi module 'module load intelmpi'
+  3. create a sbatch script and test your hello_world.o binary with sbatch.
+  4. verify the results.

+- create a simple hello_world.c program.
+  Here is the source code for simple MPI hello_world.c program.

 ```
 #include <mpi.h>
 #include <stdio.h>